Trump administration moves to impose stricter work requirements for food stamps

 But none of those measures made it into the final version of the bill ultimately passed by both chambers of Congress after months of back-and-forth.
 Trump used his executive authority to direct the USDA to make the changes.

+Speaking at a signing ceremony for the farm bill, Trump said "able-bodied adults without dependents will" now "have to work or look for work to keep their food stamps."

-Sen. Debbie Stabenow, D-Mich., the ranking member of the Senate Committee on Agriculture, Nutrition, & Forestry, said such a change would need to be authored by Congress, not the executive branch.
+Sen. Debbie Stabenow, D-Mich., the ranking member of the Senate Committee on Agriculture, Nutrition and Forestry, said such a change would need to be authored by Congress, not the executive branch.

 "This regulation blatantly ignores the bipartisan Farm Bill that the President is signing today and disregards over 20 years of history giving states flexibility to request waivers based on local job conditions," she said in a statement.
 "I expect the rule will face significant opposition and legal challenges.
 Administrative changes should not be driven by ideology.
 I do not support unilateral and unjustified changes that would take food away from families."